The Makeba Orr Smith Scholarship

 Makeba Orr Smith.

 Makeba was a nationally certified interpreter, a speech pathologist, and a child of a Deaf adult (CODA), and everyone in the field loved her bubbly spirit.
-She was passionate about helping more minority interpreters reach national certification, and just as driven to keep sharpening her own craft.
+She was passionate about wanting more for minority interpreters reaching national certification, and just as driven to keep sharpening her own craft.

 The details